 e) Company has not made provisions in the books of accounts of the Company on account of retirement benefits of the employees, in accordance with the Ind AS-19, as the same is made on cash basis and shall be provided in the books of the company as and when paid.

-f) Company has valued investments at fair value in accordance with Ind AS-109 as the financials are not available with the management.
+f) Company has valued investments with Ind AS-109 at fair value as on 31st March 2021 as the latest financials are not available with the management.
 Refer Note No.4(a).

 Other Matter